trauber/shotprint/README.md

 	usage: shotprint <shotwell-tag>

-Run in it an empty directory.
+Run it in an empty directory outside of your shotwell hierarchy.
 It currently supports jpeg only.
 LaTeX sources written to file pdflatex produces the output.